 - Be explicit about how you want your doctor to work with you.
 Show them you’re interested in understanding the process of medical detective work.
 Position yourself as your doctor’s student.
 Nothing helps improve someone’s thought process like having to explain it to someone else.

 - Ask your doctor to explain the risks and benefits of any proposed test or treatment quantitatively.
 Get percentages for risks and compare them to the risks of activities you tolerate every day.
 For instance, your annual risk of dying in a motor vehicle accident is 0.016%.
 You’d be surprised how many worrisome side effects to drugs, for example, occur at an even lower frequency.

 - Get second opinions.
 And sometimes third opinions.
-And sometimes more.
-Do this carefully, recognizing that in doing so you risk ending up even more confused than you were with only one opinion.
+Do this carefully, however, recognizing that in doing so you risk ending up even more confused than you were with only one opinion.
 But don’t assume because your doctor doesn’t know what’s going on that no one else does either.
 There’s almost no way for you to be sure your doctor doesn’t know what’s wrong because he or she doesn’t know or because no one knows.
 Sometimes you have to go through multiple doctors until you finally find the right one with the right experience to figure out your problem (if your insurance will let you, of course).
 Neither doctors nor patients like to acknowledge this, but serendipity sometimes plays a role in arriving at the right diagnosis.
 I once figured out why a patient had been nauseated for 30 years after they’d been seen by almost as many doctors.
 The patient said something that just happened to make me think of an obscure diagnosis I’d never seen but had read about.
 I looked it up, sent the patient for a test, and found the answer.